Websoft9Archive/ansible-canvas/docs/stack-accounts.md

 # Username and Password

-You use the **SSH** to connect your Server and run the command `cat /credentials/password.txt` to get the username and password of this deployment solution.
+You use the **SSH** to connect your Server and run the command `sudo cat /credentials/password.txt` to get the username and password of this deployment solution.

 ![](https://libs.websoft9.com/Websoft9/DocsPicture/zh/common/catdbpassword-websoft9.png)